nullBubble/manga_notifier/README.md

 A: Repeated log in depending on how often you set the script to run, would tick off the bot detection so I use an firefox profile with an alraedy logged in account in mangadex.

-Q: Why the unnecessary prints?

-A: Just used them for testing.

 Q: Why the time.sleep(x)?

 A: Same as first question.
 Website doesnt like too many quick requests.

-Q: Can you give me your mangalist as an example?

-A: No that is confidential ;)

-Obviously this only works with manga that are up to date on mangadex.org.
+Obviously this only works with mangas that are up to date on mangadex.org.